0xrpheus/codebhav.github.io/README.md

 ## photo processing

-i hate the idea of having to create different versions of the same photo for optimization, so i wrote a dainty shell script that you can run. it creates a low-res version of any new images you add to `/assets/images/photos/fullsize` and also automatically populates the necessary markdown files
+i hate the idea of having to manually create different versions of the same photo for optimization, so i wrote a dainty shell script that you can run. it creates a low-res version of any new images you add to `/assets/images/photos/fullsize` and also automatically populates the necessary markdown files

 ```bash
 chmod +x process_photos.sh